First Comes Love, Then Comes Murder

 sense of confusion and betrayal.

+At no point.
 And you were together for a number of years.

-It's so not what I ever knew of Eugene.
+what i ever knew of eugene

 Investigators know Eugene Gligor is not going down without a fight.